Xiangyang1984/Gcluster/README.md

 MSQFKDRVPLPPIDAQKTNMACHFCIVGCGYHVYKWPANKEGGRAPEQNALNVDFTRQVPPMQITMTPAMVNRIKDNDGSEHNIMIIPDKECEVNKGLSSTRGGQMASIMYSENTPIGERRLKVPMLYTGDDWIETTWQQSMDIYAGLTKRILDEDGPEQILFNLFDHGGAGGGFENTWATGKLIFSGIGTPMVRIHNRPAYNSECHATRDMGVGELNNSYEDAELADVLISIGNNPYESQTNYFLAHWVPNLQGATTGKKKERYPGESFAKAKIIFVDPRRTISVDISETVAGKDHVLHLAINPGTDTALFNGLLTYVVEKGWQDDEFIQNHTTGFDDTLASNKLSLSECSVITGITEDDLRKAAEWAYQPKESGHAPRTMHAYEKGVIWGNDNYRIQSSIVNLVLATHNVGRRGTGVVRMGGHQEGYVRPPYPGGRPAPYIDQEIIKNNGMMLTVWACNAFQTTVNAETYREAVKRRANIVNQALAKARGASTEQLINIIYDAVKNQGGLYLVDIDLYRTKFADSSHMLLPAAHPGEMNLTSMNGERRLRLSERFMDPPGIAKADCMIAADMANALKRLYEGEGNTEMAQRFSGFDWQSEEDSFNDGFRMAHEKEIDSQGGPTGHLATYERLRAAGTNGVQLPIKEYRDGKLIGTEILYSDNTFDTDDGKAHFQPSPWNGFPAVIEAQQKNHAFWINNGRTNHIWQSAYHDQHLSFRKGRFPMAPLEINPEDAAQLGIAAGDIVEIYNDYGATYAMAYPEPDIKRGQVFMMFGYPNGVQGDTVSEWTDRNVIPYYKGAWADIRKVGENEAYKHSVSFKRRRYS
 ```
 #### phylogenetic_file (optional option)
-A phylogenetic tree as Newick format, is used by Gcluster to automatically accociate the genomes with their phylogeny.
+A Newick format phylogenetic tree is used by Gcluster to automatically accociate the genomes with their phylogeny.
 It should be noted that all nodes name in provided tree must completely match with the genbank files name of all genomes.
-Gcluster provides a perlscript in "Gcluster/script" directory for batch extraction of 16S rRNA gene sequences, which can be used to build a 16S rRNA tree using software like MEGA (https://www.megasoftware.net/).
+Gcluster provides a perlscript ([script/extract_rRNA_dir.pl](https://github.com/Xiangyang1984/Gcluster/blob/master/script/extract_rRNA_dir.pl)) directory for batch extraction of 16S rRNA gene sequences, which can be used to build a 16S rRNA tree using software like [MEGA](https://www.megasoftware.net/) .
 #### strain_reorder_file (optional option)
 A two-column tab-delimited text file is used to sort genomes from up to down accoding to users requirement.
 Each row must consist of a strain name followed by the numerical order that is used for sorting genomes.
 It should be noted that all strains name must completely match with the genbank files name of all genomes.
 Gcluster needs a "strain_reorder_file" or a "phylogenetic_file", but not both at the same time.